MarisaKirisame/DefComBlog/Calculator.md

 Right now our language is really, really boring.
 It reacts the same (output a constant number) no matter what, while most program behaves differently according to the context.

 The easiest way to do this is to add variables to the language.
-For now, for the sake of complexity, all variables are defined externally, inputted by the user when the program is ran.
-We will add defining and assigning to variable some other times.
+For now, for the sake of complexity, all variables are defined externally and inputted by the user when the program run.
+We will add defining and assigning to variables some other times.

     static class Var extends Expr {
       String name;